-The purpose of Black History Month is to honor the contributions and sacrifices of African Americans in our nation’s history.
+The purpose of Black History Month is to honor the contributions of African Americans in our nation’s history.
 While that is typically done in school, it’s a great idea to extend the message (and celebration) at home.
 After all, parents are the most influential adults in a child’s life—what we say and do helps children process their understanding of the world around them.
 Here are some ideas to commemorate Black History Month with your family.

 EXPLORE & CREATE